 DIRECTED INDEPENDENT STUDY (DIS)

 Are you interested in studying one aspect of World War II in greater depth and no courses are currently being offered?
 A Directed Independent Study (DIS) offers an undergraduate the chance to craft an individualized course.
 The requirements for a DIS are determined by mutual agreement by a professor and a student.
-Dr. Kurt Piehler has supervised a number of Directed Individual Study (DIS) that have allowed students to learn more about the Second World War as well as work with the Institute’s extensive collection of documents and artifacts.
-If you would like to learn more about a DIS, please contact Dr. Piehler at email@example.com to set up an appointment to meet with him.
+Dr. Piehler has supervised a number of projects that have allowed students to learn more about the Second World War as well as work with the Institute’s extensive collection of documents and artifacts.

 - The Life and Times of Mayor Frank Hague of Jersey City